xavierlopez/xavierlopez/README.md

 ### Hi there 👋

-I'm
+I'm Xavier.
-**xavierlopez/xavierlopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on many things.
+- 🔭 I’m currently working on some exiticing stuff that I will update soon.